 Please complete in BLOCK CAPITALS a action will be taken. nd return to the \ Vice Principal who will acknowledge receipt and explain what

 Your name

 Student's name

 Your relationship to the student

 Address

 Postcode

 Contact telephone number (1)

 Contact telephone number (2)

 Please give details of your complaint below

-What action, if any, have you already and what was the response?)
-What actions do you feel might resolution resolve your complaint?
-(To whom did yo u speak to
+What action, if any, have you already taken to try and resolve your complaint?
+(To whom did you speak to and what was the response?)

+What actions do you feel might resolve the problem at this stage?

 Are you attaching any paperwork?
 YES / NO

 If so, please give details.
+If so, please give details.

 Signature: Date:

-For Official use only ı
+For Official use only

 Date acknowledgement sent Complaint resolved at which stage

 Acknowledgement sent by Complaint recorded in school records

 Complaint referred to

 Complaint referred on (date)